 - (1) Net income (loss) per common share attributable to common stockholders is calculated under the two-class method, as our convertible preferred stock participates in the undistributed earnings of the company.
 The two-class method requires earnings for the period to be allocated based upon their respective rights to receive distributed and undistributed earnings.
-No adjustment is made during periods with a net loss, as the holders of the convertible preferred stock have no obligation to fund losses. - Pro forma net income (loss) per common share attributable to common stockholders and the number of weighted-average common shares used to compute pro forma net income (loss) per common share attributable to common stockholders reflect the adjustments set forth in "Summary The Offering Pro Forma Adjustments," except in lieu of the cash payment of a portion of the proceeds to pay cumulative accrued dividends to our Series A preferred stockholders, reflects the additional shares of common stock that would have been required to be issued to generate sufficient proceeds to fund the cash payment of the Series A convertible preferred stock dividends that are payable from the net proceeds of this offering. - Reflects the adjustments set forth in "Summary The Offering Pro Forma Adjustments," except in lieu of the cash payment of approximately \$ million of cumulative accrued dividends to our Series A preferred stockholders, reflects a pro forma adjustment to accrued dividends payable for this amount.
-Dividends payable to our Series A and Series B preferred stockholders have continued to accrue subsequent to December 31, 2015.
-Assuming a closing date of , 2016 and an initial offering price of \$ per shan which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, immediately prior to the completion of this offering, we expect to pay an additional approximately aggregate \$ million of cumulative accrued dividends to our Series A preferred stockholders and issue an additional aggregate shares of commo stock to our Series B preferred stockholders, in payment of approximately \$ million of cumulative accrued dividends to our Series B preferred stockholders. - (4) Reflects (a) the pro forma adjustments described in footnote (3) above; (b) the cash payment of accrued dividends as of December 31, 2015 to our Series A preferred stockholders described in footnote (3) above; and (c) our sale and issuance of shares of common stock in this offering, at an assumed initial public offering price of \$ per sha which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit by approximately \$ million, assuming the assumed initial public offering price per share remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the pro forma as adjusted amount of each of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by approximately \$ million, assumin the assumed initial public offering price remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+No adjustment is made during periods with a net loss, as the holders of the convertible preferred stock have no obligation to fund losses. - Pro forma net income (loss) per common share attributable to common stockholders and the number of weighted-average common shares used to compute pro forma net income (loss) per common share attributable to common stockholders reflect the adjustments set forth in "Summary The Offering Pro Forma Adjustments," except in lieu of the cash payment of a portion of the proceeds to pay cumulative accrued dividends to our Series A preferred stockholders, reflects the additional 820,741 shares of common stock that would have been required to be issued to generate sufficient proceeds to fund the cash payment of the Series A convertible preferred stock dividends that are payable from the net proceeds of this offering. - (3) Reflects the adjustments set forth in "Summary The Offering Pro Forma Adjustments," except in lieu of the cash payment of approximately \$7.8 million of cumulative accrued dividends to our Series A preferred stockholders, reflects a pro forma adjustment to accrued dividends payable for this amount.
+Dividends payable to our Series A and Series B preferre stockholders have continued to accrue subsequent to March 31, 2016.
+Assuming a closing date of August 1, 2016 and an initial offering price of \$10.00 per share, immediately prior to the completion of this offering, we expect to pay an additional approximately aggregate \$0.4 million of cumulative accrued dividends to our Series A preferred stockholders and issue a additional 90,871 aggregate shares of common stock to our Series B preferred stockholders, in payment of approximately \$250,000 of cumulative accrued dividends to our Series B preferred stockholders. - (4) Reflects (a) the pro forma adjustments described in footnote (3) above; (b) the cash payment of accrued dividends as of March 31, 2016 to our Series A preferred stockholders describe in footnote (3) above; and (c) our sale and issuance of 4,000,000 shares of common stock in this offering, at an assumed initial public offering price of \$10.00 per share, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - A \$1.00 increase (decrease) in the assumed initial public offering price of \$10.00 per share would increase (decrease) the pro forma as adjusted amount of each of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit), by approximately \$3.7 million, assuming the assumed initial public offering price per share remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares offered by us would increase (decrease) the pro forma as adjusted amount of each of our cash and cash equivalents, working capital, total assets and total stockholders' equity (deficit) by approximately \$9.3 million, assuming the assumed initial public offering price remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.